The Scout looks at the form, fixtures and underlying data to determine the best options for managers’ forward lines in Fantasy Premier League.

 Along with Cunha, AFC Bournemouth’s Evanilson (£5.9m), Nottingham Forest star Chris Wood (£6.6m), Ipswich Town’s Liam Delap (£5.6m) have each produced at least DOUBLE Haaland’s tally.

-That has contributed to Haaland being the most-sold forward ahead of Saturday's 11:00 GMT deadline, with over 254,000 managers parting company with the Norwegian.
+That has contributed to Haaland being the most-sold forward ahead of Saturday's 11:00 GMT deadline, with over 254,000 managers parting company with the Norwegian, after he was the most-sold player in Gameweek 11.

-Delap has been involved in six goals in that spell, more than any other forward in Fantasy.
+Delap has been involved in six goals in Gameweeks 6-11, more than any other forward in Fantasy.
 He matched Wood’s total of five goals and also supplied an assist.

 Newcastle United’s Alexander Isak (£8.5m) and Brentford’s Yoane Wissa (£6.1m) are also among the standout players in the table below.